 If your first language is English and you have been offered a job in Vietnam, for example, which involves working for an English speaking company, it’s still worth learning Vietnamese as it gives you more of a window onto Vietnam, which allows you to better integrate with Vietnamese people which may be good for your job.
 Many people go to Vietnam to teach English but this isn’t an excuse not to learn Vietnamese because it is itself a valuable tool for communication.

 Is Vietnamese difficult to learn?

-Learning Vietnamese can be a challenge because Vietnamese has six tones which make it hard for English speakers.
-This means even if the smallest mistake is made when speaking, the speaker won’t be understood.
+Learning Vietnamese can be a challenge because Vietnamese has six tones which makes it hard for English speakers.
+This means that even if the smallest mistake is made when speaking, the speaker won’t be understood.
 These sorts of hurdles have to be solved otherwise there are lost opportunities when overseas businesses invest in Vietnam’s business sector.
 The Vietnamese have to be more patient when listening to those who are struggling to learn the Vietnamese language while the new learner has to work harder at becoming more competent in Vietnamese.
-It’s certainly not an easy challenge but the rewards will come from the Vietnamese people who really appreciate people who try to learn their less than widespread language.
+It’s certainly not an easy challenge but the rewards will come from the Vietnamese people who really appreciate people who try to learn they’re less than widespread language.

 Inability to speak your host country’s language is your loss